-- What will it be like for you when this conflict is over? - What do you think they will do if we don't resolve the issue? - If we don't talk through this, you will still have to work with them tomorrow.
-How will that be? - What are you going to do if we don't work through this issue?
+- What do you think they will do if we don't resolve the issue? - If we don't talk through this, you will still have to work with them tomorrow.
+How will that be? - What are you going to do if we don't work through this issue? - Have you considered the impact of your conflict on your coworkers who are not involved in the debate over this divisive issue?
+What would you say their needs are here?